Sari: Pakistan

 In Pakistan, the saris are still popular and worn on special occasions.
+However, their popularity and usage in daily life has declined notably to the point of them becoming a rarity.
+Political upheavals in the 1970s and 1980s led to the garment being viewed as un-Islamic and inappropriate, with the military dictator, Zia-ul-Haq promulgating directives against government employees wearing it or public displays of the same.
 The Shalwar kameez, however, is worn throughout the country on a daily basis.
-The sari nevertheless remains a popular garment among the middle and upper class for many formal functions.
-Saris can be seen worn commonly in metropolitan cities such as Karachi and Islamabad and are worn regularly for weddings and other business types of functions.
-Saris are also worn by many Muslim women in Sindh to show their status or to enhance their beauty.
-Phulkari, Kota doria, banarasi, Ajrak are the most worn.
+The sari now remains a popular garment among the middle and upper class for many formal functions.
+Saris can be seen worn in metropolitan cities such as Karachi and Islamabad and are worn for weddings and other business types of functions.
+Mukaish, Kota doria, Banarasi, Ajrak are the most worn.

 The sari is worn as daily wear by Pakistani Hindus, by elderly Muslim women who were used to wearing it in pre-partition India and by some of the new generation who have reintroduced the interest in saris.

 Black Sari Day, is a celebration of Iqbal Bano a woman who fought in a Black sari in Lahore against Zia.
 She sang Hum Dekhenge.
 Although this event is to bring family closer and to enjoy the day of Iqbal Bano.

-Miss Universe Pakistan 2025 Roma Riaz faced bullying from netizens for wearing a sari.